data4knowledge/usdm_m11_resources/README.md

 ## Posters

 - ICH M11, USDM etc. A poster from the PHUSE CSS meeting held in Utrecht in May 2025 looking at the big picture.
 [USDM M11 Poster](https://github.com/data4knowledge/usdm_m11_resources/blob/main/documents/infographics/phuse_2025_css_poster.pdf)
-- Protocol to SDTM in 15 mins.
-Is it Possible?.
+- USDM & SDTM.
 A poster from the TransCelerate Mission Possible 2025 event held in New Jersey and Basel, September 2025.
-[Protocol to SDTM in 15 mins ...](https://github.com/data4knowledge/usdm_m11_resources/blob/main/documents/infographics/mission_possible_2025_poster.pdf)
+[Protocol to SDTM in 15 mins.
+Is it Possible?](https://github.com/data4knowledge/usdm_m11_resources/blob/main/documents/infographics/mission_possible_2025_poster.pdf)

 ## Articles